Before starting your first analysis, take a moment to explore the elements of the graphical user interface.

 The various steps of the analysis are summarized below.

 The Display area is where the image views are shown.
-You can manipulate and customize these views using the different options in the Toolbar.
+You can manipulate and customize these views using the different options in the Toolbar at the right of the Display area.

 Note how all images move/zoom/rotate simultaneously once images are aligned.
 To manipulate only one image at a time, hold the Shift key while carrying out the desired operation.
 To synchronize your image views again, zoom in or out on your image without the Shift key, or double-click the mouse scroll wheel.